thexa4/puppet-pki/README.md

 1. /etc/ssl/private/host.key: The key of this node.

 The puppet certificates are placed in the ssl-cert group to allow applications like apache to use them.

+## Usage
+Just include this module on the node.
+There are no configuration parameters.